Things to do in Salcombe, Devon

 Try surfing

-You can’t surf in Salcombe but there are good options nearby.
-You can take lessons or hire equipment at Discovery Surf School in Bigbury on Sea or at Bantham Surfing Academy on Bantham Beach.
+You can’t surf in Salcombe but there are great options nearby.
+You can take lessons or hire equipment at Discovery Surf School in Bantham or Bigbury on Sea.
+I love the surf at Bantham – it’s perfect for beginners/improvers, and on a sunny day, there’s nowhere else I’d rather be.

 Try your hand at SUP

-You can also hire paddleboards (and boats) on the other side of the estuary from Salcombe Boats and Boards.
-Or Adventure South will deliver a board straight to your door for a 24-hour hire.
+Adventure South will also deliver a board straight to your door for a 24-hour hire.

 Adventure South also have a mega board that can carry eight people at once and is available for guided trips at Hope Cove Beach and South Sands.